Contact

 Test for medical degree programmes (TMS)

-The term "Test for Medical Degree Programmes (TMS)" refers to a subject-specific aptitude test that tests students' understanding of scientific and medical problems.
+The term “Test for Medical Degree Programme (TMS)” refers to a subject-specific aptitude test that assesses candidates’ understanding of scientific and medical problems.

-The TMS is carried out jointly by the heiTEST Coordination Centre at Heidelberg University and other universities.
-Participation in the TMS is ultimately determined by the conditions laid down by the test organiser.
+The TMS is jointly administered by the heiTEST Coordination Office at Heidelberg University and other universities.
+Participation in the TMS is ultimately governed by the conditions laid down by the test organiser.

 Participation is voluntary.
-Each person may repeat the TMS once within one year after their first participation.
-The test for medical degree programmes takes place at two TMS rounds per year (spring TMS and autumn TMS).
+Each person may retake the TMS once within a year following their first attempt.
+The Test for Medical Degree Degree Programs takes place twice a year (Spring TMS and Autumn TMS).

-The test result can increase the chance of a place in the "Additional Aptitude Quota (ZEQ)" and "University Selection Procedure (AdH)" quotas.
-A deterioration of the chances compared to other applicants is excluded, as the result of the test can only have a positive effect on the ranking list position.
+The test result may improve your chances of securing a place on a degree programme under the ‘Additional Aptitude Quota (ZEQ)’ and ‘University Selection Procedure (AdH)’ quotas.
+There is no risk of your chances being reduced compared with other applicants, as the test result can only have a positive effect on your ranking.

-Applicants who are eligible to study due to their academic appointments mayalso take the TMS.
-The test is not relevant in the Abitur best quota and the preliminary quotas (foreigners who are not equal to German applicants; hardship cases; second degree applicants).
+Applicants who are eligible to study on the basis of their professional qualifications mayalso sit the TMS.
+The test is not relevant for the top A-level quota or the priority quotas (foreign nationals who are not treated on an equal footing with German applicants; cases of hardship; applicants applying for a second degree).

-In Lower Saxony, the TMS is also used as a criterion in the selection process for the rural doctor quota.
+In Lower Saxony, the TMS is also used as one criterion in the selection process for the rural doctor quota.

 Second degree

-A second degree applicant is someone who has already completed a degree in another degree programme at a German university.
-A degree programme is completed when the prescribed State Examination or academic final examination (Diplom or Magister examination, Bachelor) has been successfully passed.
+A second-degree applicant is someone who has already completed a degree programme in a different subject at a German higher education institution.
+A degree programme is deemed to have been completed once the prescribed state final examination (State Examination) or academic final examination (Diplom or Magister examination, Bachelor’s degree) has been successfully passed.

-Admission to a second degree programme is limited to a maximum of 3% of the available study places.
-The study places are allocated according to a point value, which is calculated from the examination result of the first degree and the reasons for the second degree.
+Admission to a second degree programme is limited to a maximum of 3 per cent of the available places.
+Places are allocated on the basis of a points score derived from the examination results of the first degree programme and the reasons for undertaking the second degree programme.

 Detailed information from the Foundation for University Admissions: